Nemzeti Bajnokság I: 1980-2000

-In 1982, Győr won the championship becoming the first non-Budapest team who could win the Hungarian league (except Nagyvárad during the World War II).
-Győr could repeat the triumph in the following year in 1983.
+In 1982, Győr won the championship becoming the first non-Budapest team who could win the Hungarian league numerous times.
+Győr managed to add another title to their tally, as they went on to repeat the triumph in the following year in 1983.
 However, the 1980s was dominated by Honvéd who celebrated its second heyday during the 1980s.
+In 1980 Honvéd ended their 25-year wait for a leaguetitle under headcoach, and former player legend, Lajos Tichy.
+Between 1984 and 1986, the side from the 19th district completed a three-peat under coach István Komora, also winning the 1988 and 1989 editions of the tournament under Bertalan Bicskei and József Both, respectively.